mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 |                              | `databricks-sdk==0.49.0`        |
 |                              | `databricks_vectorsearch==0.59` |

-> ⚠️ Note: MLflow’s documentation warns against having both mlflow and mlflow-skinny installed simultaneously.
-I haven’t encountered issues with this setup, and several Databricks examples use the same install pattern — so I decided to trust it.
-Still, it’s something to watch for in case anything breaks or behaves unexpectedly.
+> ⚠️ Note: MLflow’s documentation warns against installing both `mlflow` and `mlflow-skinny`.
+I haven’t encountered any issues, and several Databricks examples use the same approach — but it’s worth keeping in mind if anything behaves unexpectedly.

 **2. Define your model**

-Here’s the cell that defines the model and writes it to a file called `model.py`.
-Let’s walk through the file from top to bottom.
+In cell 2 of our notebook, we define our model and save it to `model.py`.
+Let’s walk through the code from top to bottom to understand what each part does and why it matters.

 ```python
 %%writefile model.py